 In the trigger input modes, you can use a push button, other dry contact, motion sensor or a voltage level change, with your choice of a High or a Low transition trigger.
 You can also choose to allow an interrupt from a new trigger event, or to not allow an interruption of the file playing.
+You can trigger a single file, or trigger multiple files in order.
+Each new trigger plays the next file.
 After a triggered file ends, the looping video will play again until a new trigger occurs.